 - A cup or other container to hold screws, and something to label them if you desire.

-- Your new SSD, of course.
+- A new SSD drive for your laptop, of course.

 - An adapter, dock, or external enclosure to attach the SSD to your computer.